 While they may have a cutesy name, many people are looking into how to get rid of love handles because they aren’t quite as appealing as they sound.
 The term is about body fat that is stored on the sides of your abdomen; this is a very common place for someone to hold onto excess weight.

-And really, there’s little to love about love handles — they are prominent and stubborn, being some of the hardest fat buildups to lose.
-Drew Manning knows all about the woes of love handles, having worked to shed them along with 75 total pounds of excess fat back in 2011, and currently embarking on a journey to get fat once again just so he can get fit once again.
+Love is powerful, but love handles are stubborn and are some of the hardest fat buildups to lose.
+Health and fitness expert Drew Manning is familiar with the love/hate journey that comes with love handles.
+In 2011, he worked to shed them along with 75 total pounds of excess fat and then embarked on a journey to get fat just so that he could get fit once again.

-Yes, you read that right: right now, Drew Manning is doing his best to put on dozens of pounds of fat.
+Yes, you read that right: Drew Manning is doing his best to put on dozens of pounds of fat.
 Why?
-Because the first time this noted fitness and diet expert completed his Fit 2 Fat 2 Fit journey, he learned volumes not just about his own body, but about what people really go through as they try to lose weight, they being both the clients he coaches directly and every man and woman out there who is struggling on their own weight loss journey.
+Because the first time this noted fitness and diet expert completed his Fit 2 Fat 2 Fit journey, he learned volumes not just about his own body but about what people really go through as they try to lose weight.
+This includes both the clients he coaches directly and every man and woman out there who is struggling on their own weight loss journey.

 Loves handles, the fat “that accumulates around the waist that kind of hangs over our pants on the sides,” as Manning puts it, are all but unavoidable if you pack on excess body fat in general.
 “Any increase in body fat will cause the love handles to grow, just like other areas of our body.
 For men, they simply tend to gain weight in the midsection and love handles area.”